 - After a librarian confirms your exhibit date, complete and sign the hold harmless

 - Upload a brief description of your exhibit and a representative photo.
+Please use jpg, gif, png or webp for your image.
 The hold harmless may be uploaded if you can scan the signed copy; otherwise you can drop it off at the reference desk in advance of your exhibit.